mintynet/nano-can/README.md

 <br><br><b>I take no responsibility for any issues caused if using either the hardware or the code</b>
 <br><br>Requires the use of the following Arduino library
 <br><br>https://github.com/coryjfowler/MCP_CAN_lib
-<br><br>The can-receive-all sketch is the receive example from the above library which will show all messages on the CAN bus.
+<br><br>The <b>can-receive-all</b> sketch is the receive example from the above library which will show all messages on the CAN bus.
 CAN speed can be changed from 500kbps.
+<br>CAN messages are shown on the Serial Monitor
 <br>This can be used to find interesting messages
-<br><br>The nano-can sketch is configured for the OBD2 port speed (500kbps) and will listen to the can bus starting with CAN ID 0x128.
+<br><br>The <b>nano-can</b> sketch is configured for the OBD2 port speed (500kbps) and will listen to the can bus starting with CAN ID 0x128.
 Both can be changed in the code.
-<br>Whilst on the serial monitor it will show the changes between the messages
+<br>Whilst on the Serial Monitor it will show the changes between the messages
 <br><br>u and d will change the CAN ID up or down by 1
 <br>U and D will change the CAN ID up or down by 16
 <br>h shows the above information